SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * **Active 1 Alternate: Select Attribute**
   * Cycles between attributes for bolster
   * no cost, no cooldown
+  * A crystal ball hovers beside the Oracle glowing with a colour that indicate the selected attribute
 * Needs at least 1 more ability

 ----------